sidbfz/churn-probability-with-ML/README.md

-# Customer Survival Analysis and Churn Prediction
+# churn-probability-with-ML
+Telecom customer churn probability with machine learning.

 Please use python 3.6.8 for proper functioning of the model.
 I have used the model made by https://github.com/archd3sai.
 Changed the ui and added feature to upload csv file so that the model can perform operation in bulk and return the csv files with churn probability of customers.

+# Customer Survival Analysis and Churn Prediction

 Customer attrition, also known as customer churn, customer turnover, or customer defection, is the loss of clients or customers.